Timothy J. Boham: Murder of Kelso

 A housekeeper found Kelso, 43, shot to death in the bathtub of his upscale Congress Park home on November 13, 2006.
 The police named Boham as a suspect in the slaying.
-Boham was arrested on November 16 at the Mexico-U.S. border in Lukeville, Arizona, after identifying himself as the subject of a murder warrant to Customs and Border officers.
-He was extradited to Colorado and held without bond.
+Boham was arrested on November 16 at the Mexico-U.S. border in Lukeville, Arizona, after identifying herself as the subject of a murder warrant to Customs and Border officers.
+She was extradited to Colorado and held without bond.

 During [Boham's preliminary hearing], Denver Detective Aaron Lopez testified that in a jailhouse interview in Arizona, where Boham was arrested Nov.
-16, Boham said Kelso had asked him to go into the master bedroom to cuddle.
-But Boham, who said he needed money for his girlfriend, had other plans, Lopez testified.
+16, Boham said Kelso had asked [her] to go into the master bedroom to cuddle.
+But Boham, who said [s]he needed money for [her] girlfriend, had other plans, Lopez testified.
 Boham also cut open the safe and found no money in it, the detective said.

-According to the Denver Post, Boham told his family that he killed Kelso because he believed that Kelso kept a lot of money in his household safe.
-"Court documents claim that Boham had bipolar disorder and was prone to fits of rage, and that he told his mother that he had planned to use the money to go to South America with his girlfriend."
-But Boham said his plan went awry when Kelso refused to open the safe, and there was a brief struggle during which he accidentally shot Kelso, according to the Post.
-"Lopez said that Boham confessed to both his sister and mother before leaving for Arizona.
-Before leaving, he repeatedly returned to Kelso's home to clean it up, in hopes that his fingerprints and DNA wouldn't be discovered."."
+According to the Denver Post, Boham told her family that she killed Kelso because she believed that he kept a lot of money in his household safe.
+"Court documents claim that Boham had bipolar disorder and was prone to fits of rage, and that [s]he told [her] mother that [s]he had planned to use the money to go to South America with [her] girlfriend."
+But Boham said her plan went awry when Kelso refused to open the safe, and there was a brief struggle during which she accidentally shot Kelso, according to the Post.
+"Lopez said that Boham confessed to both [her] sister and mother before leaving for Arizona.
+Before leaving, [s]he repeatedly returned to Kelso's home to clean it up, in hopes that [her] fingerprints and DNA wouldn't be discovered."."

 Trial

-His trial for murder started with jury selection June 1, 2009.
+Her trial for murder started with jury selection on June 1, 2009.

-He was found guilty June 9, 2009, and sentenced to life in prison without the possibility of parole.
+She was found guilty on June 9, 2009, and sentenced to life in prison without the possibility of parole.

+Gender transition and identity post-trial

+Boham now is now a transgender woman and is serving her sentence in a Denver women's correctional facility.